Last updated on : 02 Jul, 2025

 When performed regularly, Bhastrika Pranayama serves as a cleansing exercise, detoxifying your body and balancing your energy systems.
-With so many Bhastrika benefits, it’s no wonder, this practice holds a special place in the age of yoga.
+With regular practice, it supports overall detoxification and energy balance—making it an integral part of traditional yogic routines.

 Are you wondering how to do Bhastrika Pranayama?
 Here’s your step-by-step guide: